 I took a deep breath.
 I recognized that this was not what I had hoped for, and that the way I was reacting was not helpful.
 I changed my plan.

-When kids physically fight, if they get stern scolding, angry tones, harsh consequences, and nothing else from parents, the fighting will be reinforced because the combative mood is continued and modeled by the parents.
+If kids get a stern scolding, angry tones, harsh consequences, and nothing else from parents when they physically fight then fighting is reinforced because the combative mood is continued and modeled by the parents.
 In the kids’ minds, scolding is nothing more than a grown up form of intimidation and power.
-They learn by the adult’s example that to win at fights is to win at life.
+Children learn by the adult’s example that to win at fights is to win at life.

 2. It brings people together!
 Few things are more connective than enjoying a huge belly laugh together with those you love.
 Laughter releases a variety of “feel good” chemicals in our brain including oxytocin, the “empathy hormone” that promotes bonding between people.*